opscripts31/Seliware-Cracked/README.md

-Seliware Cracked is a free version of the psid roblox executor - Seliware.
+Seliware Cracked is a free version of the paid roblox executor - Seliware.

 To use, click code tyhen download zip.
 After downloading it unzip it and run the .exe file.